Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog

+#### v1.1.4-beta (Might be unstable)
+-Added new method for checking if a file exists with only part of the name given.
+-No documentation for the new method, and it might not work anyway.

 #### v1.1.3
 -Added new method to the Preferences tool: `fileExists` -Changed `checkIfFileExists(Context context, String preferenceFilename)` to be static